 Mounds Lake, if proven to be successful, will require the commitment of the entire region.
 This process will be measured in months and years.
 We are in a marathon with many hurdles to clear.
 Certainly this project is of a scale like no other for the communities involved.
 Our focus is to go through each step carefully to assure the project is feasible and planned well.
 The next proposed Phase II study will look deeper into environmental and river valley issues, as well as property and bridge impact.

-Like all economic development projects we are in a race that eliminates all the competition until there is only one winner.
 The building of the final project cannot be determined until many months of work and planning is completed.
 At any step in the process we could be tripped by a “hurdle” we can’t clear and the project could die.
 Make no mistake, we are in the early days of a very long and demanding race.